Guitar Teaching Advice: Learn How To Teach Guitar

 by Tom Hess

-Here are the most important things you must know when you start teaching guitar:
+Here are the most important things you must know when you start guitar teaching:

 Guitar Teaching Principle #1: Great Guitar Teachers Do Not Teach Guitar...
 They Teach People.

-Teaching people helps your students enjoy the process of learning guitar and builds their confidence in their musical potential.
+Teaching people helps your guitar students enjoy the process of learning guitar and builds their confidence in their musical potential.
+This inspires your guitar students to study with you longer and become better guitar players.

 Guitar Teaching Principle #2: Your Guitar Students Don’t Care How Much You Know…Until They Know How Much You Care.